Featured Artist

 Reviews

-Ben Ohmart: The Muse's Muse
+Tribal Groove reviewed by Ben Ohmart: The Muse's Muse

 Tribal Groove is yet another winning entry from the world beat label that is Music Mosaic.
 And never has a label name been more fitting.
 ‘The pulse of global harmony,’ their nickname, abounds in this hour’s worth of rhythmic pulse, blending ‘a moving, fresh and fascinating sound-journey’ with pretty much every corner of the World put into tight radio-length tracks.